France like many countries has a taste for popular sports such as Rugby,

 Le Prix de L'Arc de Triomphe at Longchamp

-Cycling is one of the most popular sports in France, with thousands of riders cyling everyday as professional, amateur and for pleasure.
+Cycling is one of the most popular sports in France, with thousands of riders cycling everyday as professional, amateur and for pleasure.
 You'll see many people on the roads in small groups, teams or as individuals.

 Just for interest, the Tour de France is the world's most biggest spectator sport, With more than 2,000 miles course lasts up to three weeks and is held in July.
 The route changes from each year and sometimes goes abroad.
 However the end of the race is always on the Champs Elysees at Paris.
-The race started in 1903, and crosses France, there are some very famous sections with step rides over the moutains, such as the stage at the Alpe d'Huez, there are many famous cyclist such as Louison Bobet, Raymond Poulidor, Eddy Merckx, Bernard Hinault, Miguel Indurain and of course Lance Armstrong.
+The race started in 1903, and crosses France, there are some very famous sections with step rides over the mountains, such as the stage at the Alpe d'Huez, there are many famous cyclist such as Louison Bobet, Raymond Poulidor, Eddy Merckx, Bernard Hinault, Miguel Indurain and of course Lance Armstrong.